Amalie Stokholm

 Outreach and talks

-• Lecturer in the lecture series Universets gåder (en: Riddles of the Universe) at Folkeuniversitetet on the topic of Hvordan er vores egen Galakse blevet til? (en: How has our own Galaxy come to be?.
+• Invited lecturer in the lecture series Universets gåder (en: Riddles of the Universe) at Folkeuniversitetet on the topic of Hvordan er vores egen Galakse blevet til? (en: How has our own Galaxy come to be?.
 Lectures in Copenhagen, Aarhus, Herning, and Kolding.

 • Speaker at Astronomy on Tap Aarhus, a series of outreach events taking place downtown at a pub bringing cosmic science to the people by explaining complex astronomy topics in clear presentations in the comfortable environment of a bar.